cns-iu/hra-ftu-vccf-supporting-information/code/README.md

 ## Code for butterfly visualisation

-There is a Python notebooks used to compile data and render visualizations.
+A Python notebook is used to compile data and render visualizations.

 * Create a 6-foot (26” or 193 cm) diameter poster using ASCT+B and Blood vasculature data in a Butterfly Visual.